1. Alabama (1-0)

 Mark Stoops won’t change things overnight and the Kentucky fans will have to be patient because 2013 will not be their year.

-Topics: Sec Power Rankings
+Tags: Sec Power Rankings